Markyjay/inbetweens/README.md

 - Patricia Young my mother who has been encouraging and patient with me throughout the project.

-- Slack members and the code institute tutoring service were also helpful throughout the project.
+- Slack members and the code institute tutoring service were also helpful and thourough with their attention.